 1) What kind of precautions do you take when face painting?

 I pride myself on using the best professional grade, FDA compliant cosmetic paints, glitter, glues and supplies.
 I NEVER use craft paint, acrylic paint, tempera paint, poster paint or any products that are not designated for use on skin.
 Non-toxic does not mean it won't cause harm to the skin.
 Washable markers do not remove from skin easily.
 The "washable" part of the name does not refers to skin, just fabrics.
 I am safety conscious and will not paint anyone that is visibly ill (cough, runny nose, fever), have rashes or ringworm, open cuts/wounds, sunburn, pink eye, cold sores, eczema or other infectious skin conditions.
 I may paint an arm or hand at the guest's discretion.
+Extra COVID safety and hygiene practices have been implemented.

 2) What can we expect when we hire you?